stilkov/node-samples/README.md

 * parallel2.js: Same as parallel1, this time showing the Step module's approach.
 * proxy.js: A very simple HTTP proxy.
 * proxy-pump.js: An even simpler HTTP proxy, showing the use of the util.pump function.
+* multi-file-server.js: Uses multi-node to start child processes, all listening on the same port.